The Human Demands: Singles

-"The Hudson" was released as the lead single from the album on 27 August 2020.
-The song peaked at number 12 on the Scottish Singles Chart.
-The song also charted in Belgium.
-"Crazy Shade of Blue" was released as the second single off the album on 25 September 2020.
 The title track, "The Human Demands", was released as a promotional single on 27 October 2020.
 "Fire" was released as the third single off the album on 4 December 2020.
-"Statues" was released as the fourth single from the album on 19 February 2021.
+"Statues" was released as the fourth single from the album on 19 February 2021, and was selected to represent Scotland at the Free European Song Contest 2021, finishing in fourth place with 77 points.